HowardLuo49/HowardLuo49.github.io/csInterests.md

 layout: page
 title: Research Interests
 ---
-The following are some projects I've worked on before.
+The following are some research projects I've worked on before.
 My background is more tailored to the machine learning subset, but my interests span a wide range of AI topics.
 I have a particular interest in applying neural networks in novel contexts for "quality of life" purposes.

 ## Alphazero Based Neural Networks for 2 Move Chess